Asheville Community Program

 Transitional living fosters independent living skills, supported by CooperRiis staff.

 We believe that transitional living, our Community Program, is the best choice for gaining independent living skills.
-Skills achieved while in the residential program at the CooperRiis Farm or CooperRiis at Asheville come to life in the Community Program; it is where the dreams of our residents continue to take shape, providing them with increasing levels of stability, hope and health, and tools to achieve full community re-integration, self-sufficiency, and engagement.
+Skills achieved while in the residential program at the CooperRiis Farm or CooperRiis at Asheville come to life in the Community Program; it is where our residents’ dreams continue to take shape, they gain increased levels of stability, hope and health, and tools to achieve full community re-integration self-sufficiency and engagement.
 What starts as a dream statement often becomes a tangible, meaningful reality.
-For some, it means college or full-time employment.
-For all, it means better coping skills and a healthier approach to everyday living.
+For some, it means attending college or full-time employment.
+For all, it means better-coping skills and a healthier approach to everyday living.

 The CooperRiis Community Program follows a stay at either of our Asheville or Mill Spring main campuses.
-Residents live in furnished, mixed-gender transitional homes with private bedrooms, sharing in household chores, cooking and grocery shopping.
+Residents live in furnished, mixed-gender transitional homes with private bedrooms, sharing household chores, cooking, and grocery shopping.
 All of the homes are located in the city of Asheville.
-The homes are staffed for daily and overnight support and located in Asheville, North Carolina.
+The homes are staffed for daily and overnight support and are located in Asheville, North Carolina.

 Community Program Levels of Care